I just want to feel something again. Especially the day before Valentine’s Day.

 Wah wah wah, how’s that for a Valentine’s Day post?

 Tomorrow I am celebrating with girl friends by going to a drag show.
 I’ll automatically be in a better mood tomorrow.
 What are your V-day plans?
 And don’t worry, I don’t really think all men are assholes- I know my dude readers get ruffled by that cliché.
-That’s what I love you.
+That’s what I love about you.

 feature image by John Michael Decker